dbt-labs/docs.getdbt.com/website/docs/docs/get-started/privatelink/about-privatelink.md

 - Number of endpoints &mdash; Typically you only need one but if you have multiple warehouses or projects that require their own PrivateLink, you may need multiple endpoints.
 - Any additional information specific to your data platform.

-Instructions for configuring the various DWH providers are unique.
+Instructions for configuring the various data platform providers are unique.
 The following guides outline the steps:

 - [Redshift](/redshift-privatelink)
 - [Snowflake](/snowflake-privatelink)